hellodavie/mppd/readme.md

 rather than a temporary register.

 The `--identifiers` parameter will output preprocessor information for each function processed.
-A list of variables and their respective registers will be output for your reference.
+A list of variables and their respective registers will be output to stdout for your reference.
+This flag has no impact on the contents of the files output.

 ## Documentation Generation